Last Updated November 19, 2020

 - Revenue growth is just as important as dividend growth because revenues are the initial source of cash from which dividends eventually flow.

-- Few companies can consistently growth their revenues without needing more fixed capital (e.g. property and equipment) and working capital (e.g. raw materials and goods to be sold), so growth of capital employed matters too.
+- Few companies can consistently grow their revenues without needing more fixed capital (e.g. property and equipment) and working capital (e.g. raw materials and goods to be sold), so growth of capital employed matters too.

 The first thing I look for in a company is a track record of consistently covered dividends.
 That’s a reasonable starting point, but like most income-focused investors I don’t just want dividends, I want dividend growth as well.